jason-vallet/ised/README.md

 # I-SED: Interactive Sound Event Detector

 *NOTE: I-SED was developed in 2017 as a proof-of-concept for a user study of a research paper and built with very shallow knowledge of web-development.
-Therefore, it is not ready to be used for other purposes and the code is very disorganized.
-However, you can still run the app and test the main concept of the interactive sound event annotation.
-I also believe some components of this app are quite useful to people who want to build a sound event annotator.*
+Therefore, it is not ready for other purposes and the code is very disorganized.
+However, you can still run the app (tested in 2022) and test the main concept of the interactive sound event annotation.
+I believe some components of this app would be quite useful to people who want to build a sound event annotator.*

 ---
 ## Description